heythisisgordon/SyntheticErrandsScheduler-v3/docs/ux_overview.md

 1. GUI Mode (Default):
    - The user runs the program by executing the main.py file.
    - A graphical interface appears with multiple tabs:
      a.
-Problem Definition: Allows users to set parameters for problem generation and displays errand types with their characteristics, including capped same-day incentives.
+Problem Definition: Allows users to set parameters for problem generation, select the optimization algorithm (CP-SAT or VRP), and displays errand types with their characteristics, including capped same-day incentives.
      b.
 Generated Problem: Displays the randomly generated problem instance.
      c.
 Greedy Solution: Shows the initial schedule created by the greedy algorithm.
      d.
-Optimized Solution: Presents the optimized schedule using Google OR-Tools.
+Optimized Solution: Presents the optimized schedule using the selected algorithm (CP-SAT or VRP) from Google OR-Tools.
      e.
 Visualization: Provides a visual representation of the schedules and city layout.
    - Users can interact with each tab, adjusting parameters and viewing results in real-time.
    - The visualization tab allows for easy comparison between the initial and optimized schedules.

 2. CLI Mode:
    - The user runs the program by executing "python main.py --cli".
-   - The program automatically generates a problem instance, creates an initial schedule, and optimizes it.
+   - The program automatically generates a problem instance, creates an initial schedule, and optimizes it using the default optimization algorithm.
    - Results are displayed in the console, showing:
      - The initial and optimized schedules for each day
      - Total profit achieved for both schedules